Momma Dee Says ‘LHHATL’ Is Real, Explains Why She Didn’t Vote In The Election

 A photo posted by Momma Dee (@tharealmommadee) on

 There were other parts of the interview that played out on iHeartRadio but didn’t make the cut in the YouTube share of Momma Dee’s interview.
-She was asked about the drama between Kirk Frost and his wife Rasheeda.
-For those who may have missed it, Kirk has been accused of cheating again and this time there is a new baby involved.
-There have been rumors that the drama will be caught by Love & Hip Hop; Atlanta cameras and Momma Dee’s response to Domenick’s question about the cheating scandal makes it sound like this is true.
+She was asked about the drama between Kirk Frost and his wife, Rasheeda.
+For those who may have missed it, Kirk has been accused of cheating again, and this time there is a new baby involved.
+There have been rumors that the drama will be caught by Love & Hip Hop; Atlanta cameras, and Momma Dee’s response to Domenick’s question about the cheating scandal makes it sound like this is true.
 Her response to the possible Jasmine Washington/Kirk Frost/Rasheeda story line was that we’ll just have to watch the show and see.

 No caption needed#hairweavekiller#real people#in that order#Queen Momma Dee